anselmoferreira/bks-copy-move-detection/do_your_own_bks/readme.md

 Scale 1/4: 	scale1_4= impyramid(scale1_2, 'reduce');

 After you build the BKS Tables, you need to apply the Random forests and Support Vector Regression on them.
-For this, we have two R scripts: GridSearch_rf.R and gridSearch_svr.R.
+For this, we have two R scripts: GridSearch_rf.R and GridSearch_svr.R.
 Please create a folder called bks_new_tables and then they will run OK.
 If you want to use them to test images please take a look in our paper what are the parameters (c,g) and (nt,mry) of support vector regression and random forests used for compressed and uncompressed images.

 Please e-mail me any problems or suggestions: anselmo.ferreira@gmail.com